Guide on Bluetooth location beacon

 To use Bluetooth Location Beacons, you may need some additional equipment,

 - External Power Supply: Some Bluetooth Location Beacons don’t come with batteries of their own, so they require some external power supply.
 We can integrate them into existing power supply networks because they consume very little power.
-Typically, Bluetooth Location Beacons are installed with lightings.
-This allows for masking their installation, and they can use the same power supply nodes as used by the lightings.
+Typically, Bluetooth Location Beacons are installed with lighting.
+This allows for masking their installation, and they can use the same power supply nodes as used by the lighting.
 Bluetooth Location Beacons which require external power supply are mostly used when they are required to function in limited hours.
 That is why we integrate them into existing power supply networks so that we can turn them on or off with other operations.

 - Content Management System (CMS): A CMS allows you to place Bluetooth Location Beacons, establish floor plans, control the content, and set up trigger points.
 CMS is usually maintained by the system provider and is mostly hosted online.

-Use Cases of Bluetooth Location Beacons
+Use cases of Bluetooth location beacons

 There are many scenarios that require the application of Bluetooth Location Beacons.
-Here are some prominent examples,
+Here are some prominent examples:

 We can attach Bluetooth Location Beacons to expensive and valuable objects.
-Security personnel will receive a notification or an alarm will trigger when a beacon leaves a defined region or area.
+Security personnel will receive a notification or an alarm will trigger when a beacon leaves a defined region or area. - Navigation and wayfinding – In airports, museums, conventions etc.

 Bluetooth Location Beacons allow indoor navigation for railway or airline passengers.
 They can easily find the right track or gate, and important places of interest like restrooms, ticket counters, and cash machines.
 They can find these by using an app on a smart device.

 Bluetooth Location Beacons can make it easier for workers in large warehouses to navigate through the storage sections.
-It will also make picking and delivering workflows more efficient.
+It will also make picking and delivering workflows more efficient. - Better Tourism Experience – Deliver interactive tours and info

-How to use the BLE Beacon position?
+How to use the BLE beacon position

 Client-based